 - Ekow King and Courtney D’Allaird, Office of Intercultural Engagement

-- The college is promoting events, professional development opportunities, and additional resources for our stakeholders
+- The College promotes events, professional development opportunities, and additional resources for our stakeholders

 - Launched a “CEHC Listens” email for feedback to the college

-- New York Celebration of Women in Computing (NYCWIC)
+- Participate annually in the New York Celebration of Women in Computing (NYCWIC)

-- Highlighting leaders in fields from respective underrepresented groups during affinity month celebrations
+- Highlight leaders in fields from respective underrepresented groups during affinity month celebrations